 WHO WE ARE

 CLTLC is a small, community-supported, 501(c)(3) nonprofit land conservation organization located at Clear Lake in Fremont of Steuben County, nestled in the northeast corner of Indiana where Indiana, Ohio and Michigan come together.
 An all-volunteer Board of Directors guides the efforts of CLTLC.
-The Board members and community volunteers serve on numerous committees that, in conjunction with our Executive Director, strives to accomplish our mission.
+The Board members and community volunteers serve on numerous committees that, in conjunction with our Executive Director, strive to accomplish our mission.

 WHAT WE DO